notsag-dev/buffer-overflow/README.md

 ### Fuzzing
 After we know which method of the protocol is vulnerable to buffer overflow, we have to detect what part of the input string is overwriting the EIP.

-This script will send requests, adding 100 bytes every time, to see when the app crashes to determine more or less whats the size of the input that makes the app crash. `1.py`:
+This script will send requests, adding 100 bytes at a time, to see when the app crashes to determine more or less whats the size of the input that makes the app crash. `1.py`:
 ```
 #!/usr/bin/python
 import sys, socket